pazer001/react-store-proxy/README.md

   }]
 }
 ```
-To use it, all we have to do is to import createStore function and export its result
+To use it, all we have to do is to import RSP class and use it's createStore function and export it's result

 ```javascript
 import RSP from 'react-store-proxy';